 The size of our graduate program is one of our major strengths.
 A small department means that faculty are able to provide close guidance to students at every stage of their Ph.D. work.
 The faculty foster a close-knit and collegial environment, which provides an excellent setting for learning and advancement.

 The physics faculty have excellent funding records and our recent investments in infrastructure and facilities rival those of many larger research institutions.
-The new science center, projected to open in 2012, will be a state-of-the-art research and teaching facility, with a layout specifically designed to promote interdisciplinary research and innovation.
+The new science center is a state-of-the-art research and teaching facility, with a layout specifically designed to promote interdisciplinary research and innovation.

 How to Apply